-Sue: It’s not “you-know-who”, then?
-Only he just used the word master, and every time they try to hide a baddie like this, it’s usually him.
+Sue: So it’s definitely not you-know-who, then?
+Only he just used the word master, and every time they try to hide a baddie like this, it usually turns out to be him.

-Karfel’s council meet to discuss the fate of some Les Mis cast members.
+Meanwhile Karfel’s council discusses the fate of the rebellious Les Mis cast members.

-Sue: Tonight, Matthew, I’m going to be Midge Urrrrrrrrrrrrre!
+Me: Tonight, Matthew, I’m going to be Midge Ure!

-Sue: Has he sneaked into the stationary cupboard?
+Sue: Have they sneaked into the stationery cupboard?
 This is so cheap.
-I hope the script is good, because this looks shit.
+I hope the script is decent, Neil, because this looks like shit.

 Me: No, he’s the Maylin.
 He’s in charge.
 Sort of.

-Sue: Oh, for a moment there I thought it might be his job to deliver the post.
+Sue: Oh, for a moment there I thought it was his job to deliver the post on this planet.

 Sue: Did he trap his hand in a door?

-And then Sue finds something to like about Timelash…
+And then Sue actually finds something to like about Timelash.

 Sue: I like the blue robot.
-The colour scheme is very striking and I love the voice.
-It’s as if someone got a life-size model of Data from Star Trek, and then they painted it when they were on acid.
-But I like it.
+I especially like its voice.
+It’s as if someone took a life-size model of Data from Star Trek and they painted it whilst tripping on acid.

-The Maylin is summoned to the Borad for talking to a rebel.
-The Borad ages the poor bugger to death.
+The Borad ages the Maylin to death for talking to a rebel.

-Sue: That was a decent effect, but why did he kill him?
-He didn’t agree to go along with the other bloke’s plan.
-That’s a bit harsh.
+Sue: That was a nice effect, but why did he kill him?
+He didn’t agree to go along with the rebel’s plan, so that seems a bit harsh.

-The TARDIS crew navigate the Kontron tunnel with the aid of some “seat belts”.
+Back on the TARDIS, the Doctor and Peri navigate the Kontron tunnel with the aid of some ‘seat belts’.

-Sue: If it keeps wobbling like that, the Doctor might lose some weight.
+Sue: If he keeps wobbling like that, he might actually lose some weight.

 Me: That’s Avon.

 Sue: Is it really?
-We named a wild cat after Avon.
+We named one of the wild cats after Avon.

-Sue: It’s a shame the cat turned out to be a girl.
+Me: Yeah, it’s a shame he turned out to be a girl.

 Sue: Am I supposed to remember that?
-Because it isn’t ringing any bells.
+Because this isn’t ringing any bells.